ARMmbed/mbed-os-5-docs/docs/dev_tools/options.md

 ## mbed CLI

-the mbed command line tool (mbed CLI) was created specifically for mbed OS 5.0 and is an offline Python-based tool.
+the mbed command line tool (mbed CLI) was created specifically for mbed OS 5.0 and is a Python-based tool.
 For more information, see the [mbed CLI page](cli.md).

 ## mbed Online Compiler